Shopify/git-chain/README.md

 Getting back to the linear git history requires you to manually rebase all branches on top of each other, i.e the `database` branch onto `master`, the `model` branch onto `database` and the `ui` branch on top of `model`.

-Let's automate this using Git Chain Rebase.
+Let's automate this using Git Chain.

 ### Setting up a chain

-Git Chain Rebase first needs to learn about the intended branch order.
+Git Chain first needs to learn about the intended branch order.
 We call this a 'branch chain'.
 You can create one using the `git chain` command.

 ```